om-ghate/Om-ghate/README.md

 - 🤝 I’m looking to collaborate/learn more on **AI and ML**

-- 📝 Book i like Atomic Habits by James Clear
+- 📝 Book i like Percy Jackson Series

 - 💬 Ask me about **Math and Time Management**